michaelandrefraniatte/michaelandrefraniatte/README.md

 • Website: https://michaelandrefraniatte.github.io.

-• Copyright: All rights reserved, no permissions granted.
+• Copyrights: All rights reserved, no permissions granted.

 • License: Not open source, not free of charge to use.